Skip to main content

 • In the book, Whitmer presents life lessons, her gubernatorial rise and what she’s learned from her time in office

-• While Whitmer never explicitly says wants to run for president, the book reads like a prelude to a future campaign
+• While Whitmer never explicitly says she wants to run for president, the book reads like a prelude to a future campaign

 LANSING — While Michigan Gov. Gretchen Whitmer says she isn’t vying for a shot at the White House anytime soon, her upcoming memoir may not have gotten the memo.